sfwarnock/Introduction-to-Algorithms/MIT 6.00/class notes.md

   looping constructs (for/loop)

 We dont have
-  Decomposition - way of structure onto the code Abstraction - suppress details, treat comuption like a black box
+  - Decomposition - way of structure onto the code
+  - Abstraction - suppress details, treat comuption like a black box

 Functions
   break-up into modules
   suppress detail
   create 'new primitives'

+Sytax of function:
+  def - keyword
+  name(x) ~ defines formal parameters
+  'def name(x)'
+  return - keyword

+Invoke function by passing in value or the parameters sprt(16) binds x to 16 ~ local binding / ans is also only bound locally local bindings do not affect any global bindings

+interperter - global bindings
+call function
+  creates local table within global
+    for sqrt x/ans bound local